 e.
 An excessive or inappropriate sanction.

-3. Notice to Reporting Party: a reporting party reporting a "crime of violence," hazing, or sexual misconduct will receive prompt notice from the Dean of Students or designee of any appeal received by the charged party.
+3. Notice to Reporting Party: a reporting party reporting a "crime of violence," hazing, or sexual misconduct will receive prompt notice from the Dean of Students or designee of any appeal received by the Respondent.

 4. Appeals by the Reporting Party.